joroec/virsnap/README.md

 Adjust the files `init/systemd/virsnap.service` and `init/systemd/virsnap.timer`
 to your needs.
 After this, copy both files to `/etc/systemd/system`.

-You can check that your service if found:
+You can check that your service is found:
 ```shell
 $ systemctl status virsnap
 ● virsnap.service - A CLI snapshot systemd service for libvirt